tcelovsky/rails-api-js-project/NOTES.md

 ```

 4. cd into src folder and create adapters and components directories by entering `mkdir adapters components` in the terminal.
+5. Add the following to index.js file: `const app = new App()`.
+The index.js file has only one responsibility - creating the new App object.